 Further, it came to light that the Flare had already flagged as being in poor condition.
 Pilots from the Laurentian Pilotage Authority commented that while the navigation equipment and actual steering of the vessel was satisfactory, the overall housekeeping of her was not.
 The survivors also stated that small holes of corrosion had formed on the upper decks, and in some places the water from the ballast tanks could be seen sloshing up onto the deck.

 When it came to the separation of the vessel and her eventual sinking, her poor housekeeping came into play.
 The relocation of ballast in order to complete repairs left the area of the ship just forward of the superstructure particularly vulnerable to vibration.
 Micro fissures formed along the sides and deck, which eventually cracked under the ruthless pounding of the waves.
-The final straw was when she encountered a rouge wave - the existence of which was confirmed by another commercial vessel in the area.
+The final straw was when she encountered a rogue wave - the existence of which was confirmed by another commercial vessel in the area.
 That was what caused the final bang, shudder, and separation of the ship.

 As a result of the investigation’s findings, a warning was issued to all states that had similar style vessels operating under their flags.
 It was determined that these vessels were at risk of a similar catastrophic failure, and the necessary authorities were urged to inspect them.
 Later that year, Transport Canada Marine Safety detained two vessels in Canadian waters that were on the warning list.
 One had structural defects similar to the Flare, while the other had defective navigation equipment, life-saving equipment, and tank remote shut offs.
 Both were held until necessary repairs were made.